Boat Towing & Trailering

 State laws vary regarding towing.
 Braking systems, maximum width, and the presence of safety chains are just a few examples of regulations that can differ from state to state.
 Before towing, be sure to check your own states’ laws.

-To learn more, read The Trailer Laws.
+To learn more, read Boat Trailer Laws, Rule & Regulations.